Stephanie D. Miller

 What do you attribute your success to?

-I attribute my success to my sense of survival and the innate knowledge that where I was at was not my final destination, ever.
-I just knew there was more to my life, and I didn't know what it was.
-I couldn't put my finger on it, but I knew innately that that wasn't it for me, that I had big things coming, and I wasn't sure what it looked like, but I was going to keep on pushing because I had to get there, whatever that was.
-I've come to feel that my entire life is full of purpose, not just one big final destination.
+I attribute my success to my sense of survival and the innate knowledge that my current situation was not my final destination.
+I just knew there was more to my life, but I didn't know what the future held or what it would look like.
+I have always believed that God had a plan for me, so I had to trust the process and keep on pushing.
+I've come to believe that my entire life is a journey full of purpose.
 Everything happens in the time that it's meant to happen.
-There were so many times I kicked myself because I've not yet released my first book, and I've been so hard on myself, but with the encouragement of a couple of close people and with my own reflection, I realized it didn't come out yet because it wasn't meant to come out yet.
-My perseverance and the ability to move through things and conquer has truly led to where I am today in my career and my life.
-Going through unhealthy relationships and being raised in difficult situations, I was able to observe the type of life that I didn't want to have and that I didn't want for my children.
+There were so many times I kicked myself because I've not yet released my first book, but with the encouragement of a couple of close people and with my own reflection, I realized it wasn't published yet because it wasn't time.
+My perseverance and the ability to overcome unimaginable circumstances has truly led to where I am today in my career and my personal life.
+I am thankful for all of my life's experiences, as they have made me the woman I am today.

 What’s the best career advice you’ve ever received?

-Stephanie feels as her own perseverance and the ability to move through things and conquer has truly led to where she is today in her career and her life.
+Stephanie feels as her own perseverance and the ability to conquer adversities has truly led to where she is today in her career and her life.
 Going through unhealthy relationships, and being raised in difficult situations she was able to observe the type of life that she didn't want to have and that she didn't want for her children.
-She now focuses on doing what she can for herself and being able to pour onto others the best parts of herself.
+She now focuses on doing what she can for herself and being able to pour into others the best parts of herself.
 She is focused on building her career and being able to inspire others with her story and in sharing her journey, to motivate others and help them thrive.

 What advice would you give to young women entering your industry?

-I think a lot of women feel less power than what we really have within us.
-This is a world where we absolutely need men, but the women are important too.
-There are a lot of ways that we might feel we can contribute, but we don't know how important that looks to other people.
-What matters the most is that we believe in ourselves, and we present what we have to offer, because somebody's gonna say yes.
-I think it's so important to stay the course, because there are going to be a lot of no's before you get that yes that really matters.
-For me, I have children to prove some things to.
-I have to make sure that they see what you can do with your life, see what you can do for yourself and how you can overcome.
-There are so many ways to overcome something, and it looks different for everybody.
-It's so important to really just tune in to yourself and know what's gonna be best for you instead of comparing yourself to what other people are doing.
-It should be a no-judgment zone, in my opinion.
-People need people, really.
-We're really all the same, and some people have just made a wrong turn.
-When people are in addiction, they're not a bad person, they may have just made a bad choice that took hold of them.
-So it's about having a good heart and just following your heart in life.
+I think a lot of women possess more power than what we give ourselves credit for.
+This is a world where we absolutely need men, but women's contributions are important too.
+What matters the most is that we believe in ourselves, and we present what we have to offer, because somebody's going to see our worth.
+It's so important to stay the course, because there are going to be a lot of no's before you get that yes that really matters.
+I have children to prove that to.
+I have to make sure that they see what you can do with your life, see what you can do for others and how you can overcome.
+There are so many ways to succeed, and it looks different for everybody.
+It's so important to really just tune in to yourself and know what's going to be best for you instead of comparing yourself to others.

 What are the biggest challenges or opportunities in your field right now?